vmcilwain/myrails/README.md

 This gem was created to make generating rails related files and other rails gem files (that I use) a lot easier.
 It is a thor backed gem that was designed with rails 5 in mind but most of it "should" work with rails 4.

 This gem is not endorsed by 37signals.
-I wrote it as a convenience for my style of development.
+I wrote it as a convenience for generating files that I would otherwise have written by hand.

+NOTE: This gem is not compatible with ruby 2.3 (yet).

 Here is an example of the gem in action: